Id Tech

 id Tech is a series of successive game engines designed and developed by id Software.
+They are used in many of id Software's games, such as games in the Doom, Quake and Wolfenstein franchises, and has been also licensed to other developers.
+Several notable game engines, such as GoldSrc or the IW engine originate from id Tech code.

-Prior to the presentation of the id Tech 5-based game Rage in 2011, the engines lacked official designation and as such were simply referred to by the names of the games the engines had been developed for (i.e., Doom and Quake engines).
-The id Tech engines up through 4.5 have been released as free software under the GNU General Public License. id Tech versions 0 to 3 were released under GPL-2.0-or-later; id Tech versions 3.5 to 4.5 were released under GPL-3.0-or-later. id Tech 5 to 7 remain proprietary, with id Tech 8 currently being the latest engine.
+Earlier game engines up to id Tech 4 have been released as free software under the GNU General Public License (GPL-2.0-or-later until 2005, GPL-3.0-or-later until 2012). id Tech 5 to 8 remain proprietary, with id Tech 8 currently being the latest engine.

 According to Eurogamer.net, "id Software has been synonymous with PC game engines since the concept of a detached game engine was first popularised."
-However id Tech 4 had far fewer licensees than the Unreal Engine from Epic Games. id planned to regain the momentum with id Tech 5, until the company was bought by ZeniMax Media in 2009 (who was later bought by Microsoft in 2021), with both companies choosing to keep the id Tech engines exclusively for id and its sister studios as a proprietary engine.
+However, id Tech 4 had far fewer licensees than Unreal Engine from Epic Games. id planned to regain the momentum with id Tech 5, until the company was bought by ZeniMax Media in 2009 (who was later bought by Microsoft in 2021), with both companies choosing to keep the id Tech engines exclusively for id and its sister studios as a proprietary engine.

+Naming

+Prior to the reveal of id Tech 5 at WWDC 2007, the engines were simply referred to by the names of the games the engines had been developed for.
+The Quake II, Quake III Arena and Doom 3 engines were retroactively renamed to id Tech 2, 3 and 4, respectively.

+"id Tech 1" was not used as an official name for any engines.
+The name "id Tech 2" might refer to its direct predecessor, the Quake engine being the first in a line of succession.
+However, according to a 2007 FiringSquad article, then-CEO Todd Hollenshead considered the Doom engine as "id Tech 1", with the Quake and Quake II engines sharing the "id Tech 2" name.

+id Software's licensing site didn't feature an "id Tech 1", only id Tech 2 for Quake II.
+Before the introduction of the brand in 2007, the licensing page only featured the three Quake engines.

 Predecessors

-In the id Tech numbering system, the earliest engine to bear the name is either id Tech 1 (used for the original Doom) or id Tech 0, retroactively applied to Wolfenstein 3D.
-However, id Software had developed 3D engines for several games before Wolfenstein 3D.
-Each engine had progressively more advanced 3D technology.
+id Software had developed pseudo-3D engines for several games before Quake.
+Each engine had progressively more advanced pseudo-3D technology.
+Two notable examples are the Wolfenstein 3D engine and the Doom engine.
+All of the following are fundamentally different in architecture and rendering technology from later id Software game engines, which are fully 3D rendered with separated engine and game code.